-Award Normal time (semesters) Normal time (years) Maximum time (semesters) Maximum time (years) Full- time Part- time Full- time Part- time Full- time Part- time Full- time Part- time Diploma in Higher Education 4 6 2 3 8 16 4 8 Degree with Honours 6 8 3 4 12 20 6 10 formally submitted to the Registry Department.
+Award time time ti tir laximum Maximum time time (years) ne Full- time Part- time Full- time Part- time Full- time Part- time Full- time Part- time Diploma in Higher Education 4 6 2 3 8 16 4 8 Degree with Honours 6 8 3 4 12 20 6 10 formally submitted to the Registry Department.
 During the period of suspension (deferral), no assessments may be submitted.
 Suspensions may be prolonged for up to 3 years by agreement with the Head of Faculty and the Associate Dean for Quality Assurance and Registry.